 English and Literacy at The Polygon School

 Our aim as a department is that all pupils leave The Polygon School with the core skills required to read and write and have some exam success, also to have achieved at least one English qualification during their education with us.
-At both KS3 and KS4 students will cover the three strands that make up the English curriculum: Reading, Writing and Speaking and Listening.
+At both KS3 and KS4 students will cover the three strands that make up the English curriculum: Reading, Writing Speaking and Listening.
 We aim to provide an academic, but rounded education that gives every pupil the opportunity to succeed.

-With small classes and a personalised teaching approach we provide an English curriculum to try and meet the needs of all our pupils, closing gaps in missed education where required.
-We do not shy away from tests and examinations and we encourage our students to start preparing for their GCSEs from year 8 where they are entered for the AQA Step Up to English Entry Level qualification.
-We aim to test all students reading and spelling ages twice a year and we are currently focused on a whole school reading initiative to improve the low reading ages as well as to challenge all our boys to push themselves further.
+With small classes and a personalised teaching approach, we provide an English curriculum to try and meet the needs of all our pupils, closing gaps in missed education where required.
+We do not shy away from tests and examinations and we encourage our pupils to start preparing for their GCSEs from year 8 where they are entered for the AQA Step Up to English Entry Level qualification.
+We aim to test all pupils reading and spelling ages twice a year and we are currently focused on a whole school reading initiative to improve the low reading ages as well as to challenge all our boys to push themselves further.